NAVRULES FREQUENTLY ASKED QUESTIONS

 21. Where can I get flash cards or test questions of the Navigation Rules?
 The Coast Guard Training Center in Yorktown, VA produces flash cards to assist our members in learning the Navigation Rules, these are not available for public purchase, but, an electronic version may be downloaded here.
 For Navigation Rules test questions used in the merchant mariners exam visit the Coast Guard National Maritime Center (NMC).

 22. Where can I take a Navigation Rules course?
 The Coast Guard does not offer nor conduct Navigation courses for the general public, we are however responsible for approving training schools dedicated to Navigation and merchant marine training.
-A listing of these schools and there locations is maintained at the U.S. Coast Guard National Marine Center (NMC).
-Note, these schools are dedicated to providing training and education to those seeking or renewing a professional mariners license; whom are likely to encounter these NMC Navigation Rules questions when they take their license examination.
+A listing of their schools and there locations is maintained at the U.S. Coast Guard National Marine Center (NMC).
+Note, these schools are dedicated to providing training and education to those seeking or renewing a professional mariners license.
 For those not required to be licensed, e.g. recreational boaters, we suggest you visit our Boating Safety Resource Center which provides a listing of various sources and organizations which provide boating safety courses throughout the country and on-line; such as those provided by the Coast Guard Auxiliary - the uniformed civilian volunteer component of Team Coast Guard.

 23. Where can I get a quick guide to the U.S. Aids to Navigation System?
 Each compendium of the Light List contains a ready reference guide to the U.S. Aids to Navigation System, which you can also download here.